 A growing body of evidence in scientific literature shows that pesticide exposure can adversely affect neurological, respiratory, immune, and endocrine systems in humans, even at low levels.
-Children are especially sensitive to pesticide exposure as they take in more pesticides relative to their body weight than adults and have developing organ systems that are more vulnerable and less able to detoxify harmful chemicals.
-Fortunately, there are proven safe, effective, and affordable ways to maintain attractive lawns and playable fields without the use of toxic pesticides.
-Use the resources below, information on Hazards and Alternatives, and our Tools for Change page to help get the pesticides out of your community — whether it's at the municipal, park, school or backyard level.
+Children are especially sensitive to pesticide exposure because they (1) take up more pesticides (relative to their body weight) than do adults, and (2) have developing organ systems that are more vulnerable to pesticide impacts and less able to detoxify harmful chemicals.
+Fortunately, there are proven safe, effective, and affordable ways to maintain attractive lawns and playing fields without the use of toxic pesticides.
+Use the resources below, information on Hazards and Alternatives, and our Tools for Change page to help get the pesticides out of your community — whether it's at the municipal, park, school, or backyard level.

-Display a Honey Bee or Ladybug yard sign.
-Show your neighbors that pesticide-free lawns are important for the health of your family, the environment and the community.
-At eight inches diameter, these painted metal signs will not rust and will retain their bright colors for years.
+Display a honey bee or ladybug yard sign.
+Show your neighbors that pesticide-free lawns are important for the health of your family, the environment, and the community.
+These painted metal signs (8" diameter) will not rust and will retain their bright colors for years.
 The sign comes with valuable information on organic lawn and garden management, pollinators, and how to talk to your neighbors about pesticides.
-You can get a head start by reading the owner's manual here.
-Signs are available for $13 each ($10 plus shipping for ten or more) at our online store.
+You can get a head start by reading the Pesticide-Free Zone Sign Owner's Manual.
+Signs are available for $13 each ($10 plus shipping for 10 or more) at our online store.

 Put it on the map.
-Once you've eliminated synthetic pesticides and fertilizers in your landscape, pledge your organically managed yard or park as a pollinator-friendly Pesticide Free Zone and mark it on the honey bee map!
+Once you've eliminated synthetic pesticides and fertilizers from your landscape, pledge your organically managed yard or park as a pollinator-friendly Pesticide-Free Zone and mark it on the honey bee map!

 Enact a Policy.
 Many communities across the country have taken a stand against the use of toxic pesticides on their lawns and landscapes.
-In 2013 Takoma Park, MD became the first city to ban pesticides on both private an public property.
-In June 2014, Ogunquit, ME determined it would be the second.
-Beyond Pesticides worked with community members in Takoma Park to help pass the Safe Grow Act, and also created educational materials for the city in order to implement the ordinance.
-You can see Beyond Pesticides' model implementation plan here.
-For a list of examples of additional cities and communities that have enacted pesticide-free policies or have pesticide-free spaces, see Beyond Pesticides' Tools for Change page.
-As these localities show, there is a growing demand from local communities to regulate pesticides in a way that prevents the pollution of local waters, and stops putting residents at risk of pesticide-induced diseases.
+In 2013, Takoma Park, Maryland became the first city to ban pesticides on both private and public property.
+In June 2014, Ogunquit, Maine decided to be the second.
+Beyond Pesticides worked with community members in Takoma Park to help pass the Safe Grow Act, and created educational materials to support the city's implementation of the ordinance.
+You can see Beyond Pesticides' Model Ordinance and Implementation Plan here.
+For a list of additional cities and communities that have enacted pesticide-free policies or have pesticide-free spaces, see Beyond Pesticides' Tools for Change page.
+As these localities show, there is growing community demand for local pesticide regulations that prevent the pollution of local waters and stop putting residents at risk of pesticide-induced diseases.

 Organic Land Management: Practical Tools and Techniques

-With a "how-to focus," this workshop provides people with practical advice on adopting organic practices at home and in local park and playing field management.
-This presentation was given at "Advancing Sustainable Communities: People, pollinators and practices, Beyond Pesticides' 32nd National Pesticide Forum, April 11–12, 2014, Portland, OR.
+With a "how-to" focus, this workshop provides people with practical advice on adopting organic practices at home, and for local park and playing field management.
+This presentation was given at "Advancing Sustainable Communities: People, Pollinators and Practices," Beyond Pesticides' 32nd National Pesticide Forum, April 11–12, 2014 in Portland, Oregon.